45th Academy Awards: Eligibility controversies

 It was initially announced, on February 12, 1973, that The Godfather received 11 nominations, more than any other film that year.
 This was reduced to 10 nominations (tied with Cabaret for the most) after a new vote by the academy's music branch, following a controversy over whether Nino Rota's score for The Godfather was eligible for the nomination it received.
 For the re-balloting, members of the music branch chose from six films: The Godfather and the five films that had been on the shortlist for best original dramatic score but did not get nominated.
 John Addison's score for Sleuth won this new vote, and thus replaced Rota's score on the official list of nominees.
-The controversy arose, according to Academy President Daniel Taradash, because the love theme in The Godfather had previously been used by Rota in Fortunella, an Italian movie from several years earlier.
+The controversy arose, according to Academy President Daniel Taradash, because the love theme in The Godfather had previously been used by Rota in Fortunella, an Italian movie from 1958.
 Pacino also did not attend the ceremony; he was allegedly insulted at being nominated for the Academy Award for Best Supporting Actor, when he had more screen time than his co-star and Best Actor-winner Brando, and thus should have received the nomination for Best Actor.
 Pacino denies this, saying in his memoir, Sonny Boy, that he was "scared" of his sudden fame and never heard the rumor until much later in his life.

 The nominations in the category of Best Original Song were not announced in February with the rest of the nominations, reportedly because of "a mixup in balloting".
 It was later reported that the academy had been considering whether Curtis Mayfield's song "Freddie's Dead" from the film Super Fly should be eligible.
 The song was ruled ineligible for a nomination because its lyrics were not sung in the film.
 (The song was released as a single with lyrics, but the version in the film was an instrumental.)
 Academy governor John Green was quoted as saying: "Times have changed.
 In the old days, Hollywood made 30 or 40 musicals a year, and there were plenty of songs to choose from.
 Now there are hardly any, and most of the eligible songs are themes.
 Both the lyric and the music must be heard on the sound track to be eligible."